 Fletcher Bay, located at the northernmost point of the Coromandel Peninsula, marks one end of the Coromandel Coastal Walkway

 Camping at the Fletcher Bay Campsite

-The Coromandel Coastal Walkway explores the north-western tip of The Coromandel
+The Coromandel Coastal Walkway allows you to explore the north-western tip of The Coromandel

 One must do experience is a visit to Hot Water Beach.
 Here at low tide you can dig your own pool and let it fill with natural spring water rising out of the sand.
-Although at +60 degrees Celcius it needs mixing with seawater to avoid a scolding!
+Although at 60 degrees Celsius it needs mixing with seawater to avoid a scalding!

 New Chums Beach: having an entire beach to yourself is not an uncommon experience in The Coromandel

 The wild expanse of Opoutere Beach, located 16km north of Whangamata